William is a long-time online writer who covers a variety of topics.

 The shift occurs between the second and third paragraphs.
 Lawrence is through recounting the mental image that he sees and steps back into the present tense.
 It's a powerful change in the content and tone.
 It's crucial shifts like these that allow us to see the true purpose and meaning behind the poem.
-True poets employ masterful shifts in their work and it takes a diligent reading to catch them and analyze them.
+True poets employ masterful shifts in their work and it takes diligent reading to catch and analyze them.

-Our hearts reach out as we read this.
+Our hearts yearn as we read this.
 All of us are tempted to “weep like a child for the past.”
 The smallest picture or memory can immerse us in a pool of nostalgia and days later, we are still drying off.
 Music has such a powerful effect on people.
 The brain can link certain songs to memories or even smells and sights.
 Hearing a song that you haven’t heard for 20 years can shake the rust off of old memories and open a “flood of remembrance.”
 He doesn’t really sound bitter… just sad.

 Maine Theme of "Piano"

-An analysis of "Piano" by D. H. Lawrence shows that he is trying to tell others to take advantage of every moment that you have.
+An analysis of "Piano" by D. H. Lawrence shows that he is trying to tell others to take advantage of every moment that they have.
 Life is so precious.
 Youth truly is wasted on the young.
 He wants us to try to appreciate each moment for what it truly is and to look at things from a wider perspective.
-He wants us to recognize and appreciate the the way things smell, sound, feel.
+He wants us to recognize and appreciate the way things smell, sound, and feel.
 Small details are amazing.